FAQ

 - Material related to scholarships

-- Information related to Japanese universities (university and undergraduate department guide), graduate schools, professional training colleges and Japanese-language institutions
+- Information related to Japanese universities (university and undergraduate department guide), graduate schools, specialized training colleges and Japanese-language institutions

 - Information regarding accommodations in Japan